michalkrasny/sorted-linked-list/README.md

 This interface **should not** be implemented.
 SortedLinkedList.java is sorted, adding a value to the beginning or the end of the list would be confusing, because the added value may end up somewhere else after it is sorted.

-### java.lang.Cloneable, java.io.Serializable
-This interface should be implemented.
-It is beneficial and LinkedList implements it too, and we want to keep the similarity by design.

 ## Design